evanhanders/plotpal/README.md

 2. Put in the fields you care about plotting.
 3. Make some plots!

-By default, plots will be located within the parent directory of your Dedalus simulation, close to where the handlers output the data.
+By default, plots will be located within the parent directory of your Dedalus simulation, in a new folder.